pfreyp/SC17_Developer_Lab/IDCT_Lab.md

 The design is a Inverse Discrete Cosine Transform, which is used heavily in audio/image processing and is based off of the Fourier Transform.
 Please refer to the Wikipedia article  [Discrete Cosine Transform](https://en.wikipedia.org/wiki/Discrete_cosine_transform) for more information.

-<a name="Prerequisites"></a>
-## Prerequisites

-This example assumes:
-*   The aws-fpga git is cloned into directory ~/aws-fpga

-*   Similarly the SC17_Developer_Lab git repository is cloned to ~/SC17_Developer_Lab

-    If any of these directories are different in your setup, please replace any reference in the tutorial to point to your installation directories.

-*   You are logged into your AWS-F1 instance and viewing the graphical desktop environment.
-The following steps assumes as a starting point an active terminal on the graphical desktop running the default “bash”-shell

 <a name="Setup"></a>
 ## Environment Configuration and Workspace Setup
 Before the SDAccel tool suite can be started, the environment needs to be configured.
 Follow these steps: